CHRISTOPHER J. STOCKWELL

 Until 2008, I worked as an EMT, and an Emergency Department Technician.
 Prior to that, I worked as a volunteer firefighter, and at numerous low paying service sector jobs.
 In 2009, I went back to college, earning an AA degree from Seattle Central Community College in 2010.
 In 2012, I earned a BA from the University of Washington, with honors in Political Science.
 In 2015, I earned a JD from Seattle University School of Law with a focus on labor and employment law.
 In 2015 I also became a member of the Washington State Bar Association.

-Throughout my life I have been singularly focused on collective bargaining and workers’ rights.
+Throughout my life I have been singularly focused on collective bargaining and workers’ rights plaintiff rights.
 I first became aware of the necessity of workers’ rights advocates while working as a low wage service sector employee.
 During my time as a first responder, in the field and the hospital setting, I was a member of Teamsters #763 and SEIU #1199 respectively.
 During the course of my undergraduate career, I interned with OPEIU #8, and was involved with United Students against Sweatshop’s workers’ rights campaigns.
 During law school, I worked as a legal intern both for Administrative Judge Steven Gaffin at the Equal Employment Opportunity Commission, and the Solicitor’s Office of the Department of Labor.

 In closing, I would like to offer my legal services to workers who are being taken advantage of.
 Most of my life has been spent being a worker, not a lawyer.
 I know the workplace, both in government and in the private sector, as a worker and a lawyer.
-I have experienced most of the adverse employment situations I now represent clients on, and I experienced them first hand as a worker.
+I have witnessed or experienced most of the adverse employment situations I now represent clients on, and I witnessed and experienced them first hand as a worker.
 I look forward to helping you get the justice you deserve.

 Washington State Bar Association